 No matter when you grow them, you’ll want to protect your cauliflower heads from the rays of the sun.
-Once the white head is 2 to 3 inches across, tie the leaves of the plant together so they shelter it.
+Once the white head is 2 to 3 inches (5 to 7.5 cm.) across, tie the leaves of the plant together so they shelter it.
 This is called blanching.

 Cauliflower Pest Protection

 One of the most important aspects of cauliflower protection in gardens is cauliflower pest protection.
 Cauliflower can fall victim to a host of insect pests that include: